sysco-middleware/sysco-middleware.github.io/_posts/2018-07-27-GettingStartedWithProtobufGrpc.md

 The motivation behind writing this blog post is to gently introduce the gRPC framework to interested developers and architects, skipping the more advanced details.
 This blog starts by setting up an initial context about the gRPC framework, followed by discussing a few of its promising features.
 We then highlight typical applications that can be build using gRPC and introduce the readers to a simple workflow for a small to medium scale project.
 Wherever possible, we have provided references to more detailed sources.

 This blog focusses only on introducing gRPC as a concept and provide a convenient starting point.
-If you want to get more detailed instructions, the best place would be the [README.md](https://github.com/sysco-middleware/workshop-grpc/blob/master/README.md) file in the Github repository specified in the next section.
+The code discussed in this example can be found on [github]().

 # Repository

-The examples provided in this blog are loosely based on Github repository [workshop-grpc](https://github.com/sysco-middleware/workshop-grpc).
-Once you have completed section 2 of this blog, we encourage you to clone this repository too and follow the instructions in [README.md](https://github.com/sysco-middleware/workshop-grpc/blob/master/README.md) file to get a more detailed explanation.
+The examples provided in this blog are based on [this](https://github.com/PrakharSrivastav/grpc-protobuf-starter) Github repository.

 You should use this blog post to grab the gRPC concepts and the Github repository to validate the concepts you have learned in this blog post.
+The codebase contains the instructions on how to run the server and the client in [README](https://github.com/PrakharSrivastav/grpc-protobuf-starter/blob/master/README.md) and provides ample comments wherever possible.

 # Introduction